cyberohn2/cyberohn2/README.md

 - 🌱 I’m currently learning **React Js**

-- 🤝 I’m looking for help with getting my first internship
+- 🤝 I’m looking forward to work with other junior devs like me

 - 📫 How to reach me **edetjohn213@gmail.com**